juzoff/Predicting-Gold-Prices-w-Time-Series-Forecasting/README.md

 ## 7: Dashboard Insights for Predicting Gold Prices w/ Time Series Forecasting

+- The dashboard provides an interactive and comprehensive view of historical and forecasted gold prices, enabling users to explore trends and patterns over time.
+It is designed to present key insights from the data analysis and forecasting process, making it easy to compare historical data with future projections.
+- Model Comparison and Final Recommendation: SARIMA model was chosen for the dashboard for its efficiency and accuracy in capturing gold price trends and making reliable forecasts (Refer to #6).

 ![Dashboard - Gold Price Forecast and Historical Analysis](https://github.com/user-attachments/assets/5c5cfcd4-7b49-43ac-9f18-d62e5d09573c)